Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 Some of the must-see places in Seville are Plaza de España, one of the most beautiful squares with ceramic tiles in Spain; Royal Alcázar de Sevilla, a Moorish royal palace with beautiful gardens and ornate arches; Alcazaba de Sevilla, an outstanding Gothic cathedral and La Giralda, a bell tower next to the cathedral where you get incredible city views.

 Sevilla is indeed a place with character and culture, and it’s a good place to enjoy some tapas.
-When in Sevilla, you may want to check out some traditional dishes such as Bacalao con tomate (cod in tomato sauce), Rabo de toro (bull tail) and the famous gazpacho.
+When in Sevilla, you may want to check out some traditional dishes such as Bacalao con Tomate (cod in tomato sauce), Rabo de Toro (bull tail) and the famous Gazpacho (cold tomato soup).

 One of the most magical times to visit Seville is in April when it’s Seville’s fair.
 It’s a unique experience where you’ll have fun and discover more about the Andalusian culture for sure.